 A: You may be entitled to full fee remission if you are aged 19 – 23 and studying your first full Level 3 qualification.
 To find out more about the Advanced Learner Loan, please contact our Advice and Guidance Centre.

 Applicants who take the Advanced Learner Loan do not need to pay anything upfront.
 If you complete your Access Diploma and then go on to complete a course in Higher Education, the remaining balance of your Advanced Learner Loan, including any interest on it, will be written off.
 You can get full information from Student Finance England.
 Or you can contact our Advice and Guidance Centre for advice and information on fees.

-A: Some additional help is available, dependent upon individual circumstances – please contact our Advice and Guidance Centre for advice and information.
+A: Some additional help may be available, dependent upon individual circumstances – please contact our Advice & Guidance Centre for advice and information.